eersnington/eersnington/README.md

 # Sree N

-_The web and games are portals to infinite possibilities.
-That's why I love learning and building them._
+The web and games are portals to infinite possibilities.

-_Always bet on Typescript and Open source._
+And game development is the intersection of things I like (music, art, game design, story telling and programming).

+That's why I love learning and building them.

 ## Current Role
 **SWE @ [Stockpenguins.com](https://stockpenguins.com)**